iamshivarajad/Migrating-CRA-to-Vite/README.md

 ```

 ### 3. Update your tsconfig.json
-You must set the tsconfig.json to use esnext as a target,lib and module type.
+You must set the tsconfig.json to use esnext as a target, lib and module type.
 This might change in future versions of TypeScripts as more esnext functionality is added to the es standard for a given year so check the Vite site for updated config if this article is old.

 Add the vite types to the types section.
 This tells TypeScript about the special Vite browser functionality that it provides for us.

 Finally don't forget to set isolatedModules to true if you don't have that already.
-There is some modern Typescript functionally that is not supported by Vite yet.
+There is some modern Typescript functionality that is not supported by Vite yet.

 ```
 {